junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Unfunded Mandates Information and Transparency Act of 2017”.
+This Act may be cited as the “Unfunded Mandates Information and Transparency Act of 2017 2018”.

 ## § 2.
-Purpose
+PurposePurposes

-The purpose of this Act is—
+The purpose purposes of this Act is are—

 - **(1)** to improve the quality of the deliberations of Congress with respect to proposed Federal mandates by—
   - **(A)** providing Congress and the public with more complete information about the effects of such mandates; and